WinVector/Examples/arg_types/README.md

   * Items that are not None, types, sets, or dictionaries are converted to types.

 The test criterion is: a function or data frame must have at least the specified columns, and all non-null values must be only the declared expected types.

+What this all means, and how to use it, is easiest shown in [the demo](https://github.com/WinVector/Examples/blob/main/arg_types/type_check.ipynb).

 Unit tests: